-Following are the key provisions of the new law:
+Following are the key provisions of the Texas law:

-- Froze electric rates for investor-owned electric utilities in Texas through 2001. - Prohibits large utilities from lowering their rates for residential and small commercial customers before 2005, or until 40 percent of their customers are served by competitors. - Exempts electric cooperatives and city-owned electric companies from customer choice unless their governing boards decide to open their markets to competition. - Allows customers the choice of using renewable energy (wind and solar power for example). - Requires older electric generators to meet current environmental rules by 2003 or be shut down. - Creates a fund to pay for lower rates for low-income families and property tax losses for affected school districts. - Provides for automatic enrollment of qualified low-income families in low-income assistance programs. - Prohibits disconnection of service for nonpayment during periods of extreme weather. - Allow customers to receive one bill for their electric service in an easy-to-read format and understandable language.

-- Creates a Do Not Call list for customers who do not wish to be called by telemarketers on behalf of electric service providers. - Provides customer protection against discrimination, against being billed for unauthorized charges (cramming), against unauthorized change of service provider (slamming) and other unfair, misleading and deceptive practices.
+- Froze electric rates for investor-owned electric utilities in Texas through 2001. - Prohibits large utilities from lowering their rates for residential and small commercial customers before 2005, or until 40 percent of their customers are served by competitors. - Exempts electric cooperatives and city-owned electric companies from customer choice unless their governing boards decide to open their markets to competition. - Allows customers the choice of using renewable energy (wind and solar power for example). - Requires older electric generators to meet current environmental rules by 2003 or be shut down. - Creates a fund to pay for lower rates for low-income families in low-income assistance programs. - Prohibits disconnection of service for nonpayment during periods of extreme weather. - Allow customers to receive one bill for their electric service in an easy-to-read format and understandable language. - Creates a Do Not Call list for customers who do not wish to be called by telemarketers on behalf of electric providers. - Provides customer protection against discrimination, against being billed for unauthorized charges (cramming), against unauthorized change of service provider (slamming) and other unfair, misleading and deceptive practices.

 It is important to note that much of the Texas region is operated as a separate electrical interconnection.
 This limits and confines the size of the restructured area and restricts the impact of wholesale energy deliveries from potentially lower cost resources.
 When Texas initiated the retail choice program, the impacted region was operating with significant generation in reserve and significant new Independent Power Producer (IPP) projects underway.
-In addition, retail rates are relatively high, in the $10\phi/k$ Wh range, compared to other regions of the U.S. With high reserves, new generation coming on line and high retail rates, Texas becomes somewhat of a special case.
+In addition, average retail rates are relatively high, in the $9\phi/kWh$ range, compared to other regions of the U.S. With high reserves, new generation coming on line and high retail rates, Texas becomes somewhat of a special case.
 With excess generation capacity, numerous new, highly efficient, independent generation projects and a high underlying retail electric rate level, the Texas region provided a prime opportunity to initiate retail choice.
 This is not to discount what has been accomplished by the Texas electrical industry.
 It is, however, a confirmation that for retail choice to be successful, the appropriate preconditions need to be in place.

 Under the Texas deregulation program, electric utilities were divided into three areas: retail, power generation and transmission and distribution.
-Any investor-owned companies that wish to enter the retail market must create an affiliate company.
+Any investor-owned utility (IOU) that wishes to enter the retail market must create an affiliate company.
 To ensure deregulation, the Texas Public Utilities Commission created a price-to-beat for investor-owned affiliates that will remain in place until 2005 or until 40% of customers switch to another retail company.
-In February of 2004 the price-to-beat in the five distribution areas ranged from 9.7 to 11.66¢/kWh and the percent of customers who have switched stands at 14% for residential and 19% for small industrial.
+In September of 2004 the price-to-beat in the five distribution areas ranged from 10.9 to 13.0¢/kWh with the average residential at 11.7¢.
+Price-to-beat rates have increased significantly since January 2002.
+For 2006, the residential price to beat jumped dramatically and was over 18¢/kWh for one IOU and over 19¢/kWh for another.